What’s the Problem?

 Volunteering for work

-We need volunteers to help with our mailing and packing operations as part of our Social Enterprise.
+We need volunteers to help with our hand-assembly operations as part of our Social Enterprise.
 Please give us a call if you are interested.

 Volunteering for support